 Disclaimer: Everyone's risk tolerance is different.
 Some are more concerned about security and privacy than others, either due to past experiences, job requirements, or because of a general desire to stay anonymous.
-This article attempts to present a balanced middle of the road strategy that makes sense.
+This article attempts to present a balanced middle-of-the-road strategy that makes sense for most.

 If you're super concerned about security and privacy, you can go MUCH further than what is presented here.
 Do keep in mind that this is a bottomless rabbit hole.
 Only you can decide when you are ready to stop digging.